 Even in spite of earthquake warnings, it felt good to be home.
 For anyone who doesn’t know, I’m a California girl by birth, born in a city made famous by the song my parents sang to me as a toddler.
 Those same parents laughed at the idea that yes, the Golden State might really be hit by an earthquake that would knock it into the ocean one day.
 Turns out, as I arrived in California, the fear of another earthquake loomed large.
 That’s okay.
-I survived one earthquake in 1999.
-I was driving on I-580, and never knew it happened until I arrived at work and heard my coworkers discussing it.
+I survived one earthquake here in 1999.
+I was driving on I-580 near Pleasanton, and never knew it happened until I heard my coworkers discussing it.

 Driving through the desert, my car’s thermometer told the tale: it was a balmy 99-degrees outside.
 I was surprised, though, at how cool it felt.
-No doubt the dry climate was responsible, for 99-degrees in Florida (or West Virginia) would have left me drenched in sweat.
+No doubt the dry climate was responsible, for 99-degrees in Florida (or West Virginia) would have drenched me in sweat.

-Speaking of sweating it out, during part of my trip I listened to the audio version of The Girl on the Train – can you say red herring three times really fast?
+Speaking of sweating it out, during my trip west I listened to the audio version of The Girl on the Train.
+Can you say red herring three times really fast?
 It was one of the most twisted tales I’ve ever heard (or read).
 Nothing was as it seemed.

-The next morning, I woke up in time to see the sunrise, roll up the cuffs of my pants, and enjoy a barefoot walk on the beach, where I collected some beach stones and watched seagulls at play.
-When I returned, a woman named Cheryl saw me snapping photos and offered to take a picture of me standing in front of the motel’s colorful mural.
-In return, I gave her a copy of one of my books.
-We parted friends and wished each other well.
+The next morning, I woke up in time to see the sunrise, roll up the cuffs of my pants, and enjoy a barefoot walk on the beach, where I collected beach stones and watched seagulls at play.
+When I returned, a woman named Cheryl caught me snapping photos and offered to take one of me standing in front of the motel’s colorful mural.
+In return, I gave her a copy of one of my books and we parted friends.

-After I got on the road, I drove through vineyards and various other fields full of crops, passing migrant farm workers along the way, before hitting Highway 1 and winding my way up California’s rocky coast.
+After I got on the road, I drove by vineyards and fields full of crops, passing migrant farm workers along the way, before hitting Highway 1 and winding my way up California’s rocky coast.
 I stopped at Pismo Bay, where I watched pelicans swoop and dive, as a pod of whales swam in the open waters.
-Further north, I stopped at Morro Bay, where I watched sea lions sunbathing.
-As my little car climbed higher and higher along the coastline, distant memories of Monterey and Carmel and Big Sur returned, and in my mind’s eye I saw my children, running into the surf, hiking through the redwoods and sequoias, and posing for graduation photos I snapped along the beach.
+Further north, I dropped by Morro Bay, where sunbathing sea lions entertained me.
+As my little car climbed higher and higher along the coastline, distant memories of Monterey and Carmel and Big Sur returned, and in my mind’s eye I saw my four children, running into the surf, hiking through the redwoods and sequoias, and posing for the graduation photos I snapped along the water’s edge.

 This coastal drive is, hands down, the most spectacular in the country.
-Most of it is wild and wonderful, unspoiled by very few commercial businesses.
+Wild and wonderful and unspoiled, with only a few commercial businesses along the way.
 (And nary a restroom along one particular two-hour stretch, which left me rushing to the ladies room when I finally happened upon one.)

 By 4:30 p.m.
-I was crossing the Bixby Bridge, a suspension structure not unlike the New River Gorge Bridge I left behind in West Virginia.
-I stopped along the road, snapping too many photos, and even climbed down a narrow, rocky path that offered a closer view of the magnificent architectural feat.
+I was crossing the Bixby Bridge, a suspension structure not unlike the equally impressive New River Gorge Bridge I left behind in West Virginia.
+I stopped along the road at several places, my shutter snapping away, and even climbed down a narrow, rocky path that offered a closer view of the magnificent architectural feat.
 The fog hadn’t yet moved in, so the views were breathtaking.

-Other than that, I wasn’t pulled over once, nor did I run out of gas (despite a close call), and the only downer during my time on the road occurred when I realized it was probably the first and last time I would experience just such a journey.
-For the most part, I found friendly folks all across the country, and came away with so many new stories I’ll be hard pressed to find time to tell them all.
+Other than that, I wasn’t pulled over once, nor did I run out of gas (despite a close call).
+In fact, the only downer during my time on the road occurred when I realized it was probably the first and last time I would experience such a journey.
+For the most part, I found friendly folks throughout the country, and came away with so many new stories I’ll be hard pressed to find time to tell them all.

 All in all, from North-Central West Virginia to the southern most tip of Florida and back up, and clear across the wild, wild West, I drove 5,799 miles, going from the Atlantic to the Pacific Ocean in 34 days.
 The journey of a lifetime, it’s one everyone should be so fortunate to experience.